nmcteam/mulch/README.md

 ## How to install

-To install Mulch, you'll first need to install Node.
-Once that is installed, two simple lines get it running:
+You'll first need to install Node (if you don't know whether or not you have node, run `node -v`).
+Once that is installed, `cd` to Mulch's directory and run

-`sudo npm install`
+`npm install`

-This will install all of the dependencies.
-(The sudo is likely just required for the BrowserSync installation.
-Some assistance in removing this requirement would be awesome.)
+to install all of Mulch's dependencies.

+Note that OSX users may need to run it as `sudo npm install` (you'll know because you'll get "try again as sudo" errors).
+For info on removing the sudo requirement from node package installation in OSX, check out [
+How to use npm global without sudo on OSX](http://www.johnpapa.net/how-to-use-npm-global-without-sudo-on-osx/) by [@joshpapa](https://github.com/johnpapa)

 ## How to use

-A single line will get you up and running.
+A single line will get Mulch up and running. `cd`'d to Mulch's directory, run

 `gulp mulch`

 This will compile all of the assets and launch BrowserSync.
-Your browser should open and display the "Hello World" page.
-While this is running all of your project assets will be watched and as soon as they are changed you'll see the changes in your browser!.
+Your browser should open and display the src/templates/urls/index.html page (now compiled to compiled/index.html).

+For as long as you leave this process running, all of your project assets will be watched and as soon as they are changed you'll see the changes in your browser!

 ## Project Structure